 Accounts receivables are stated at their net realizable value.
 In determining the appropriate allowance for doubtful accounts, the Company considers a combination of factors, such as the aging of trade receivables, its customers' financial strength, and payment history.
 Changes in these factors, among others, may lead to adjustments in the Company's allowance for doubtful accounts.
-The calculation of the required allowance required judgment by Company management.
-As of June 30, 2020, the Company's accounts receivable of \$0.1 million, is net of an allowance for doubtful accounts of \$0.2 million, is net of an allowance for doubtful accounts of \$0.2 million and is the result of revenue from product sales.
+The calculation of the allowance required judgment by Company management.
+As of September 30, 2020, the Company's accounts receivable of \$0.1 million, is net of an allowance for doubtful accounts of \$0.4 million and is the result of revenue from product sales.
+As of December 31, 2019, the Company's accounts receivable of \$0.2 million, is net of an allowance for doubtful accounts of \$0.2 million and is the result of revenue from product sales.

-Other receivables as of June 30, 2020 and December 31, 2019 included refunds from research and development ("R&D") tax credits of \$44 thousand and \$0.2 million, respectively, and Goods and Services Tax ("GST") and Quebec Sales Tax ("QST") refunds of \$94 thousand and \$0.1 million, respectively, related to the Company's Canadian expenditures.
+Other receivables as of September 30, 2020 and December 31, 2019 included refunds from research and development ("R&D") tax credits of \$21 thousand and \$0.2 million, respectively, and Goods and Services Tax ("GST") and Quebec Sales Tax ("QST") refunds of \$0.1 million and \$0.1 million, respectively, related to the Company's Canadian expenditures.